thecognifly/CogniFly-STL/Latest/readme.md

 Access the *boot* folder of the SD card and create a file without extension named *ssh*.

+***Linux system may be required to access the rootfs partition for the following steps!***

 **Step 15**

-Linux system may be required to access the rootfs partition for the following steps.
 To configure the wpa-supplicant, edit */rootfs/etc/wpa\_supplicant/wpa\_supplicant.conf* file.
 (On linux, this may require *sudo* command), adding the following (with the name of your wifi connection) at the end of *wpa\_supplicant.conf*.